Please contact us by email at: info@solmedx.com or by providing the information below.

 Alzheimer's, Huntington's, MS, and other neurodegenerative diseases: Imbalanced

-ROX for nervous system leads to oxidative damage of nerve tissue and surroundings.
+ROX, for nervous system operation and signaling, leads to oxidative damage of nerve

 sufficient ROX can prevent a tumor from spreading by destroying any metastasized